Overview

 In the Quarters setting (6×6 grid) — which tests exact stitching — increasing the number of boxes widens the generalization gap for both TD and MC methods.

 A subtle failure of stitching.
 An agent trained on the quarters task should first move all boxes to an adjacent corner and then to the goal quarter.
-However, if the agent prematurely moves a box along the diagonal, it will end up in a state that has never been seen before during training, as a result of open setup.
+However, if the agent prematurely moves a box along the diagonal, it will end up in a state that has never been seen before during training, as a result of navigating in the open setup.

 In the Few-to-many setting, we probe methods' generalized stitching capabilities.
 The more difficult the training tasks (fewer boxes starting on target), the smaller the generalization gap for both MC and TD methods.